Set up custom package repositories

 Endor Labs integrates with your self-hosted package repositories and source control systems to give you visibility into your environment.
 Package manager integrations allow users to simplify scanning using custom repositories.

-Endor Labs generally respects package authentication and configuration settings and a package manager integration is not required to scan private packages successfully in most cases.
+Endor Labs generally respects package authentication and configuration settings and a package manager integration is usually not required to scan private packages successfully.

 • Use package manager integrations to simplify scanning when authentication to private repositories is not part of standard manifest or settings files.